openmod-tracker/amiris/CONTRIBUTING.md

 # Welcome

 Welcome fellow AMIRIS user.
-We are happy that you want to contribute to and improve AMIRIS.
+We are pleased that you want to contribute to and improve AMIRIS.

 ## General information

-AMIRIS is open for your contribution.
+AMIRIS is open to your contribution.
-It is an interdisciplinary, open source project, thus help is always appreciated!
+It is an interdisciplinary open source project, so help is always welcome!
-The development happens openly on GitLab and is supplemented by online developer meetings to discuss more complicated topics.
+Development takes place openly on GitLab and is supplemented by online developer meetings to discuss more complicated issues.

 ### Release plan

-There is no fixed release plan at the moment.
+There is currently no fixed release schedule.
-However, a [Roadmap](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Roadmap) exists with tentative release dates.
+However, there is a [Roadmap](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Roadmap) with tentative release dates.
 Minor bug fixes are released continuously.

 ## What is where?

 Here you can find information on how to contribute.
-For an overview of AMIRIS in general please visit the [AMIRIS-Wiki](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/home).
+For a general overview of AMIRIS please visit the [AMIRIS-Wiki](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/home).
-There, you can also find relevant background information like a glossary and a description of existing model components.
+There, you will also find relevant background information such as a glossary and a description of existing model components.
 AMIRIS is based on FAME - an open Framework for distributed Agent-based Modelling of Energy systems.
-Please visit [FAME on GitLab](https://gitlab.com/fame-framework/wiki/-/wikis/home) to get more details on that framework.
+Please visit [FAME on GitLab](https://gitlab.com/fame-framework/wiki/-/wikis/home) to get more details about this framework.

 Installation instructions can be found in the Wiki's [Getting-started](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Get-Started) section.

-Issues and Bugs are tracked on the [Repository](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/issues) at GitLab.
+Issues and bugs are tracked in the [Repository](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/issues) on GitLab.

-We kindly ask you to discuss the AMIRIS development and configuration at the [openMod Forum](https://forum.openmod.org/tag/amiris).
+We kindly ask you to discuss the development and configuration of AMIRIS on the [openMod Forum](https://forum.openmod.org/tag/amiris).

-Please find tag naming conventions, definition of done etc. in the Wiki's [Contribute](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Contribute) section.
+Tag naming conventions, definitions of done, etc. can be found in the [Contribute](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Contribute) section of the wiki.

 ## Support